 Dr. Thomas Hobbs writes that “Based on my experiences working in the addiction field for the past 10 years, I believe many, if not most, health professionals still view alcohol addiction as a willpower or conduct problem and are resistant to look at it as a disease.”42

-Although much AA literature defines alcoholism as a disease, as do most members, the organization actually takes no official position about the subject.
-It states that “Some professionals will tell you that alcoholism is a disease while others contend that it is a choice” and “some doctors will tell you that it is in fact a disease.”43 Of course, many doctors will tell you that it is not in fact a disease.
+Although much AA literature defines alcoholism as a disease, as do most members, the groups actually takes no official position about the subject.
+It states that “Some professionals will tell you that alcoholism is a disease while others contend that it is a choice” and “some doctors will tell you that it is in fact a disease.”43

 IV.
 Definitions: Is Alcoholism a Disease?

 One reason that the disease theory of alcoholism became so popular was because it could change how people think about alcoholics.
 Historically, alcoholics were called drunkards.
-Furthermore, people thought they lacked character and willpower.
+And people thought they lacked character and willpower.
 Generally they were seen as moral defectives or even sinners.
-However, if they could be seen instead as suffering from a disease, then they would not be seen as having some personal failing such as a lack of willpower or moral weakness.
-Of course, in the minds of many people, it also provides an excuse and relieves them of personal responsibility.
+But if they could be seen instead as suffering from a disease, then they would not be seen as having some personal failing.
+Of course, many people think it also provides an excuse.
+Thus it relieves them of personal responsibility.

 Lack of Control

 “Lack of control” is central to the disease theory of alcoholism.
-However, Dr. Herbert Fingarette points out that alcoholics don’t actually lack control.
+Yet Dr. Herbert Fingarette points out that alcoholics don’t actually lack control.